 Keep your business in good standing

 On an ongoing basis, there are various tasks that you will need to tackle in order to keep your business running smoothly.
 This includes various steps to satisfy local, state, and federal requirements – from tax forms to permit renewals and annual reports.

 There are dozens of requirements, and the specifics that your business will face will depend on the type of business you run.
 It’s wise to research your requirements now to start off on the right foot – and ideally, make calendar reminders so that you don’t miss any due dates.

 Just a few of the potential requirements that your business may face include:

 Alternatively, you can use a professional service to help stay on top of your ongoing compliance requirements.
-Services like Northwest Registered Agent and ZenBusiness can both help with some tasks, and can help to remind you when key filings are due.
+Services like ZenBusiness and Northwest Registered Agent can both help with some tasks, and can help to remind you when key filings are due.

 It is vital to keep personal and business finances as separate as possible.
 This makes it much easier to keep accurate books for accounting purposes, and also protects your personal assets in the case of a lawsuit related to your business.

 Separating finances is simple – it just requires opening a new checking account (and business credit card, if needed) for your company.
 You can do this at most financial institutions, so you may even be able to use your existing bank.
 The point is to have a separate business account, which is to be used for all business transactions, and your existing personal account for all personal transactions.

 Find out how to start an LLC in your state